 The letters indicate the desired level of understanding applicable to each particular rank as Air Force Professionals.

 The numbers indicate the importance of the information to each particular rank as Air Force Professionals.

 Note: Sections identified with “4” indicate that the information in that section is valuable to a particular rank as Air Force Professionals, but the section is NOT testable.

 Note: Sections identified with "N/A" indicate that the information is NOT required of a particular rank as Air Force Professionals, and is NOT testable.

-So the MKTS chart can help you save time preparing for promotion testing by you using the numbers identified within each paragraph or section.
+The MKTS chart can help you save time preparing for promotion testing by using the numbers identified within each paragraph or section.
 These numbers let you know what information is the most important to know for your particular grade.
-This means a good study strategy would involve spending more time understanding the information labeled as a “1” or “2”.
-You need to know all the information, but some information is deemed more important than others.
-Finally, the Chiefs who write your promotion test will use the MKTS Chart as a guide to help determine what information should be considered for your promotion test.
+A good study strategy would involve spending more time understanding the information labeled as a “1” or “2”, but that as an Air Force Professional, you should take some time to look through all information pertaining to the rank you are seeking.
+The team of Chief Master Sergeants who write the promotion tests use the MKTS Chart as a guide to develop test questions applicable to each 'testing to' grade.